-The Egyptian texts gave more importance to this event by providing six opinion articles about Turkey's membership negotiations.
-Three among the six articles underline divergence between Turkey and Europe.
-Although they represent Turkey as a nation that "follows the European model" and acts like a "bridge" between the East and the West, they view Europe as "reluctant" to Turkey's EU bid (2005 A1; 2005A2; 2005A3).
-In this regard, an article adds that the start of negotiations does not mean Turkey's eventual accession to the EU since these negotiations would take more than ten years (2005A4).
-Along other articles, it elaborates more on this assertion by mentioning that Islamophobia is one of the main reasons behind some European countries' reluctance to Turkey's membership in spite of its persistent fulfilment of the EU conditionality (2005A4; 2005A5; 2005A6).
-Some articles underline that Turkey's accession process is an "illusion" and a "misleading" process as it is "lagging behind the EU conditionality" due to different obstacles.
+Producing six opinion articles, Egyptian media give more importance to Turkey's EU membership negotiations.
+Although three articles represent Turkey as a nation that "follows the European model" and acts like a "bridge" between the East and the West, they view Europe as "reluctant" to Turkey's EU bid (2005 A1; 2005A2; 2005A3).
+In this regard, 2005A4 adds that the start of negotiations does not mean Turkey's eventual accession to the EU since these negotiations would take more than ten years.
+Along other articles, it mentions Islamophobia as one of the main reasons behind the reluctance of some European countries to Turkey's membership in spite of its persistent fulfilment of the EU conditionality (2005A4; 2005A5; 2005A6).
+Some articles underline that Turkey's accession process is an "illusion" and a "misleading" process as the country is "lagging behind the EU conditionality".
 Moreover, Turkey is portrayed as a country having an "identity crisis" that is looking forward to being part of Europe in spite of being Muslim (2005A3; 2005A5).
 In spite of the announcement of a date for the start of accession negotiations, a lot of predicaments that troubled bilateral relations throughout 15 years or more still exist, notably the Cypriot issue and the Armenian genocide.
-While some European countries like Germany called for a privileged partnership rather than full membership, one article emphasizes that the Brussels' document is not paving the way towards an automatic accession once the EU conditionality is fulfilled but indicates that Turkey's accession is a goal, which is a different thing (2005A2).
+While some European countries like Germany called for a privileged partnership rather than full membership, one article emphasises that the Brussels' document is not paving the way for an automatic accession once the EU conditionality is fulfilled but indicates that Turkey's accession is a goal, which is a different thing (2005A2).

-In the Georgian media Turkey is viewed as outside of Europe, because it is described as an Islamic country, while European states are described as Christian ones (2005G7; 2005G5; 2005G6).
-In addition, Turks are characterised differently from Europeans, Turks are viewed as "temperamental people", while Europeans are perceived as "cold-minded people" (2005G5).
-In terms of hierarchy, Turkey is perceived as inferior to Europe, because it is poorer than the EU states.
-The EU is viewed as a leading actor, whose rules Turkey should follow.
-However, Turkey is getting closer to Europe, because Turkey is developing "with giant steps" (2005G5) and is now one of the strongest countries, which always should be taken into account by others, although there are still lots of obstacles related to human and minority rights and the issue of Cyprus in Turkey.
+In Georgian media, Turkey is viewed as outside of Europe, because it is described as an Islamic country, while European states are described as Christian (2005G7; 2005G5; 2005G6).
+In addition, Turks are viewed as "temperamental people", while Europeans are perceived as "cold-minded people" (2005G5).
+Turkey is hierarchically perceived as inferior to Europe, because it is poorer than the EU states whereas Europe is viewed as a leading actor, whose rules Turkey should follow.
+2005G5 notes that despite many obstacles related to human/minority rights and the Cyprus issue, Turkey is getting closer to Europe, developing "with giant steps" and becoming one of the strongest countries, which always should be taken into consideration by others.

-The arguments in all of the Georgian articles suggest negotiations regarding Turkey's full membership in the EU will not be possible in the near future.
-The main reason is that Turkey should fulfil quite a few EU requirements, some of which seem unacceptable for Turkey and lead relations between Turkey and the EU towards conflict, because the EU requires Turkey to recognize occupation of Cyprus and the Armenian genocide, which Turkey is not willing to do it (2005G4).
+Georgian articles suggest negotiations regarding Turkey's full membership in the EU will not be possible in the near future as Turkey should fulfil quite a few EU requirements and is not willing to do so - for instance, the recognition of the occupation of Cyprus and the Armenian genocide seems unacceptable for Turkey and leads relations between Turkey and the EU towards conflict.(2005G4).

 Despite the eventual opening of the negotiations, Europe is depicted negatively in the US media.
 Some articles are highly critical of Austria's 'disgraceful' (2005E4) attempt to block the process, calling the country "racist" and even alluding to Austria's Nazi past (2005E6; 2005E7).
 Labelled "elite club" (2005E10), "very exclusive club" (2005E5) or "Christian Club" (2005E7), Europe is described as parochial and "increasingly sceptical" (2005E2).

-In most articles, the description of Turkey as "predominantly Muslim, large and poor" is used as a strategy to implicitly criticize the EU, which has used this argument as a pretext to keep Turkey outside Europe (2005E3, 2005E4, 2005E11).
-This contrasts with the positive representations of Turkey, praised for adopting "a flurry of reforms" (2005E12), "racing toward European-style democracy" (2005E5), and moving "mountains to qualify merely to start membership negotiations" (2005E7).
+In most articles, the description of Turkey as "predominantly Muslim, large and poor" is used as a strategy to implicitly criticise the EU, which has used this argument as a pretext to keep Turkey outside Europe (2005E3, 2005E4, 2005E11).8 This contrasts with the positive representations of Turkey, praised for adopting "a flurry of reforms" (2005E12), "racing toward European-style democracy" (2005E5), and moving "mountains to qualify merely to start membership negotiations" (2005E7).